dcradu/resite_ip/README.md

   * the `config` files
   * auxiliary files required to set up the package

-The `data` folder (whose path must be specified in the first line of `config_model.yml`) is provided in a different zenodo-like repository.
-In order to run the model, the following steps must be taken:
+The `data` folder (whose path must be specified in the first line of `config_model.yml`) is needed to instantiate the model.
+Currently, the data available covers solely the European continent and is available [here](https://dox.uliege.be/index.php/s/L9jH5aCQdZ7ie4W).
-* Ensure input data is available according to the structure provided in the `data` folder
+In order to run the model and assuming that this repository has been obtained via `git clone` the following steps must be taken:

+* Install all package dependencies listed in the `requirements.yml` file
 * Configure run via the `config` files
 * Run `python main.py` from the `src` folder

-Results of these runs are stored in an `output` directory at the same level as the `data` folder.
+Results of these runs are stored in an `output` directory in the `data` folder.

-# Citing
-Please cite the following paper if you use this software in your research.

-To be added.

 # License
 This software is released as free software under the [GPLv3](http://www.gnu.org/licenses/gpl-3.0.en.html).